-PERSONAL INFORMATION)N (Please print clearly y using black or blue ink)

-NAME OF PLAN: (Employer)

-NAME:

-(First) (Middle) (Last) (Suffix)

-SOCIAL SECURITY NUMBER: Proper evidence must be submi GENDER:

-EMPLOYMENT DATE: Proper evidence must be submi tted to verily age

-SERVICE CREDIT DATE: L AST DAY OF EMPLOYMENT:

-PRIMARY PHONE: EMAIL ADDRESS:

-MAILING ADDRESS:

-· umber and Street) (City, State and Zip

-PRIOR SERVICE: Have you been en

-If yes, where: Are you a Public Safety Offic er?
-L No L Yes

-DISTRIBUTION OPTIONS (Please check ONE o f the following)

-Pursuant to the termination of my e llowing method of payment for th

-I am not vested and elect to receive my refund as ull settlement of all liabi s soon as administratively feasib lity and that I shall be entitled to ole.
-I understand and agree that one further benefits thereunder.

-receive upon reaching N settlement of all liability on ormal Retirement Age. account of my participa I understand and agree tha ension that I would be eligible to t my contribution refund is full that I shall not be entitled to any the with OkMRF.)

-event you are re-employed v with this Employer.
-If you OkMRF.
-In doing so, you will retain are employed with another OkMRI I Minimum Distributions will begin p Service Credit under the Plan in the Employer within 90 days, you will per applicable IRS rules.

-AUTHORIZATION (Must be signed by Authorized Agent or witnessed by a Notar y Public)

-Date Participant's Signature

-WITNESSEI O AND APPROVED

-Date Authorized Agent for the R etirement Committee

-Final Contribution (employee) for payroll period ending OR

-State of: County of:

-· ·

-nown to be the identical person

-Before me personally appeared who executed the within and for and Voluntary act and deed for t ey executed same as their free

-Witness my hand and official sea l.

-N ly commission expires:

-Signature of Notary Public •
+PERSONAL INFORMATION (Please print of clearly using black or blue ink) NAME OF PLAN: (Employer) NAME: (First) (Middle) (Last) (Suffix) SOCIAL SECURITY NUMBER: DATE OF BIRTH: GENDER: Proper evidence must be submitted to verify age EMPLOYMENT DATE: , , SERVICE CREDIT DATE: LAST DAY OF EMPLOYMENT: PRIMARY PHONE: EMAIL ADDRESS: MAILING ADDRESS: (PO Box or Number and Street) (City, State and Zip Co nde) PRIOR SERVICE: Have you been employed by another , , No Yes Are you a Public Safety Officer? - - DISTRIBUTION OPTIONS (Please check C NE of the following) Pursuant to the termination of my employment with the refund of my contributions, including any interest payor wing method of payment for th I am not vested and elect to receive my refu my contribution refund is full settlement of a (Payment will be made after final data is pr ll liability and that I shall be entitled to no I am a vested employee and elect to receive receive upon reaching Normal Retirement settlement of all liability on account of my pa further benefits thereunder.
+(Payment will be Age.
+I understand and agree that mrticipation in the Retirement Plan and the ny contribution refund is full at I shall not be entitled to any Note: You may elect to leave your account balan event you are re-employed with this Employer. continue Vesting Credit with both Employers.
+Re If you are employed with another OkMRF E mployer within 90 days, you will AUTHORIZATION (Must be signed by Author rized Agent or witnessed by a Notary F Public) Date Participant's Signature WITNE ESSED AND APPROVED Date Authorized Agent for the Reti rement Committee Final Contribution (employee) \$ for payroll period ending State of: County of: On this Day of Before me personally appeared who executed the within and foregoing instrumer and Voluntary act and deed for the uses and purp Witness my hand and official seal. to me knownt and acknowledged to me that they oses set forth. vn to be the identical person executed same as their free withess my hand and official seal.
+Signature of Notary Public My commission expires: